SampathTharanga/Basic-POS-API/README.md

  NOTE 01: As of npm 5, the --save option is no longer necessary.
 If you do "npm install my-package", it will add my-package as a dependency in your package.json file.

  NOTE 02: devDependencies should contain packages which are used during development or which are used to build your bundle, for example, mocha, jscs, grunt-contrib-watch, gulp-jade and etc. These packages are neseccery only while you are developing your project, also ESlint is used to check everything during building your bundle.

+                                    API Folder Structure
+src
+│   app.js
+└───api
+└───config
+└───jobs
+└───loaders
+└───models
+└───services
+└───subscribers
+└───types
+app.js      => is the app’s entry point. api         => has the controllers for the endpoints. config      => has the environment variables and configuration related stuff. jobs        => have scheduled jobs. loaders     => have the code that runs when the app starts. models      => have the database models. services    => has business logic. subscribers => have the event handlers for queues, etc. types       => are type definitions for TypeScript projects.

+ Summary of Folder Structure

+ src
+ │ app.js # App Entry
+ └───api # Express route controllers for all the endpoints of the app └───config # Environment variables are configuration related └───jobs # Task Scheduling Definition for agenda.js └───loaders # Split the startup process into modules └───models # database model
+ └───services # All business logic should be here └───subscribers # Event handler for asynchronous tasks └───types # Type declaration file for Typescript (d.ts)